dicemaster5/comp130-software-engineering/README.md

 # Software Engineering Essay Proposal

-## My essay question: When should you use Vertex animations over Skeletal animations in games
+## My essay question: Trade-offs between Perception of Quality and Architectural Maintainability: When should Game Developers use Vertex animations over Skeletal Animations?

 ## How I will answer the question:
 I will be answering this question by researching the different ways in which vertex animation has been used over skeletal animation and analyzing why